Europe urges end to Myanmar killings, pledges aid

 BRUSSELS (Reuters) - European Commission President Jose Manuel Barroso called on Saturday for an end to sectarian killings in Myanmar, following talks with the president of the nation which is emerging from decades of brutal military rule.

 In western Myanmar, 89 people have been killed in clashes between Buddhist Rakhines and Muslim Rohingyas, according to the latest official toll covering the last 10 days of October.
 Many thousands more have been displaced by the violence.

-"We are deeply concerned by these events and by the consequences for the reforms and democratization of the country.
+"We are deeply concerned by these events and by the consequences for the reforms and democratisation of the country.
 We hope that all religious leaders will call for restraint," Barroso said in a speech, a copy of which was released in Brussels.

-He was speaking in Myanmar at a newly established peace center designed to aid dialogue between all parties in Myanmar's peace process.
+He was speaking in Myanmar at a newly established peace centre designed to aid dialogue between all parties in Myanmar's peace process.
 During his visit to the country he also held talks with President Thein Sein.